BillyWigglesword/FakeNewsGenerator/README.md

 # FakeNewsGenerator
-A simple python program that generates random fake news headlines
+A simple python program that generates random fake news headlines or daily hororscope